Drug Testing Teachers: Testing Positive or Negative?

 What's the Problem?

 If the numbers are correct, it does appear that random testing would cost school districts a significant amount of money and bring relatively little return for the efforts.
 By some estimates, the cost for a single random drug test could run anywhere from $40 to $55.
 If random testing was performed throughout the year, it could easily cost school districts thousands of dollars each school year.
-This is money that would have to be taken from other education spending – at a time when budgets are already fairly tight around the country.
+This money would have to be taken from other education spending – when budgets are already fairly tight around the country.

 Another issue with random testing is the violation of the teacher's privacy.
-Some are concerned that the drug test will reveal prescription medications the teacher is currently taking, or even a pregnancy status that has not yet been announced to school administrators.
+Some are concerned that the drug test will reveal prescription medications the teacher is currently taking or even a pregnancy status that has not yet been announced to school administrators.
 While nearly all agree that a teacher who is behaving erratically or causing concern should succumb to a drug test, the idea of randomly testing teachers who are not under suspicion is not acceptable to most educators and teachers' unions.

 Additional Resources [+]